How to turn raw payment data into actionable insights

 What is payment data?

-How to analyse your payment data?
+How to analyse your business payment data?

 Two approaches to payment data analysis

-Which metrics to analyse and why?
+Which payment data metrics should be analysed and why?

 Conversion rates

-Conversion rate is the percentage of users who complete the desired action, most commonly — a purchase.
 Corefy provides so many perspectives on calculating conversion that we jokingly say there are fifty shades of conversion.
 The ways our clients can monitor their conversion rate include:

-• By the project, to benchmark and determine which one performs best.
+- By the project to benchmark and determine which one performs best.

-• By the customer, to detect users who reach the payment page and don’t pay.
+- By the customer to detect users who reach the payment page and don't pay.

 Payment methods stats